stouffer/EvoGeoModules/manuscript/manuscript.md

 higher-order constraints or (ii) replacement of species by functionally equivalents from the regional pool.
 These result show that our current understanding of coevolution in multi-species interactions does not scale well to ecological questions -- although phylogenetic structure and interaction show a strong agreement at the regional scale, the structure of local communities remains largely driven by ecological constraints.
 The analysis of ecological networks has often focused on emerging properties [@blut10] rather than on the building blocks of the networks, that is species and interactions.
-As we report that interactions retain their coevolution signal at either the local or regional scale, we suggest that they should be the focus of community ecologists in the future.
+Contrary to the often-argued point that coevolution should explain the local structure of interactions [@thom13], our result suggests that given the high variance in local interactions, coupled with the lack of relationship between coevolution and interaction frequency, local network structure is more likely to affect coevolution than the other way around.

 <!--Oh boy, this last sentence sucks.-->